-4. Campsites and Lean-tos
+4. Primitive tent sites and Lean-tos

 Camping is one of the primary recreational activities in the SLWF.
-There are 162 designated campsites and eight lean-tos in the SLWF.
+There are 162 designated primitive tent sites and eight lean-tos in the SLWF.
 (The campsites that are part of the Saranac Lake Islands Campground are not included in this section.
 For information on those sites see the special management section: Saranac Lakes Islands Camping Plan.)
-The majority of the campsites are located along the shorelines of the unit's waterbodies.
-Many campsites are also a short distance from a road, a boat launch, or a water access site.
-This means that most of the campsites in the SLWF are easy to access and, as a result, are heavily used.
-A large number of the campsites, 75, are located on the ponds south of Floodwood Road (see map 2).
+The majority of the primitive tent sites are located along the shorelines of the unit's waterbodies.
+Many primitive tent sites are also a short distance from a road, a boat launch, or a water access site.
+This means that most of the primitive tent sites in the SLWF are easy to access and, as a result, are heavily used.
+A large number of the primitive tent sites, 75, are located on the ponds south of Floodwood Road (see map 2).

-The APA has conducted a detailed campsite condition assessment for 80 of the campsites in the SLWF.
+The APA has conducted a detailed campsite condition assessment for 80 of the primitive tent sites in the SLWF.
 The information gathered from this inventory will be very useful in future management of camping in the SLWF.
-This assessment has documented significant resource issues at some campsites that need to be addressed.
+This assessment has documented significant resource issues at some primitive tent sites that need to be addressed.

 The APSLMP allows "primitive tent sites below 3,500 feet in elevation that are out of sight and sound and generally one-quarter mile from any other primitive tent site or lean-to".
-If severe terrain prevents the attainment of the guideline for separation distance, then on a site-specific basis, campsites may have a separation distance of generally not less than 500 feet.
-There are a large number of the campsites in the SLWF that do not meet the required separation distances.
+If severe terrain prevents the attainment of the guideline for separation distance, then on a site-specific basis, primitive tent sites may have a separation distance of generally not less than 500 feet.
+There are a large number of the primitive tent sites in the SLWF that do not meet the required separation distances.
 Approximately 70 percent of the sites in the SLWF do not meet the one-quarter mile separation guideline.
 The separation distance for 76 of these sites is less than one-tenth of a mile; most of these 76 sites are located on Floodwood, Follensby Clear, Polliwog, Hoel, and Little Green ponds.
-In order to bring the campsites into compliance with separation distance guidelines there will need to be a significant change in the location of campsites in the SLWF, particularly on the ponds just mentioned.
-There are some campsites that can be relocated to achieve the required separation distance, but there are limited options for relocating a site while maintaining reasonable access from a waterway.
+In order to bring the primitive tent sites into compliance with separation distance guidelines there will need to be a significant change in the location of primitive tent sites in the SLWF, particularly on the ponds just mentioned.
+There are some primitive tent sites that can be relocated to achieve the required separation distance, but there are limited options for relocating a site while maintaining reasonable access from a waterway.